 Design thinking, brainstorming, and mind mapping are tools that you will learn about later in the course.
 Although these tools may be familiar, there are specific methodologies that can optimize their success in entrepreneurial situations.
 Brainstorming requires that participants generate ideas around the desired topic without judgment.
 You can do this alone or with others, but including other people provides a greater variety of ideas, as one person's ideas might trigger another idea from someone else.
 Be sure to write down your thoughts so that you can return to them later.
 Brainstorming is different from divergent thinking, which does not require ideas to be associated with the identified topic.
 For example, in brainstorming on the topic of helping the homeless population, we might come up with ideas such as finding community food and housing, or providing free medical care.
-Using divergent thinking, we would arrive at more diverse ideas, such as filming homeless people then uploading the videos to a social media website to connect family members with the homeless people are taught how to use divergent thinking, the ideas generated are more structured and constrained, and more logical.
+Using divergent thinking, we would arrive at more diverse ideas, such as filming homeless people then uploading the videos to a social media website to connect family members with the homeless person.
+These tools could incorporate divergent thinking in the idea-generation step, but typically, unless people are taught how to use divergent thinking, the ideas generated are more structured and constrained, and more logical.
 As much as we want to encourage divergent ideas, we also want to discourage any judgment around our ideas.
 Once we start judging our ideas, we restrict our creativity and end up with less than ideal solutions.
 Approach this process with some playfulness and relaxation.